 How Our Idaho Trust Planning Lawyer Can Help

 Trusts are complicated.
 To achieve their purpose, a trust in Idaho needs to be set up properly and fully funded.
 At Foley Freeman, PLLC, we provide proactive, solutions-focused trust planning support.
-You can learn more about the firm and reach out to us directly with any specific questions about your case.
-Among other things, our Boise trust planning attorneys are ready to:
+You can learn more about the firm and reach out to us directly with any specific concerns about your case.
+Among other things, our Boise estate planning attorneys are ready to:

 • Conduct a comprehensive, confidential review and evaluation of your case;